Dylan (1973 album): Critical reception and reissues

-Although Dylan received very poor reviews upon its release, it managed to reach in the U.S. and was certified gold by the RIAA.
+Although Dylan received very poor reviews upon its release, it was certified gold by the RIAA.
 It became the first Bob Dylan album not to chart in the UK, where his albums generally charted higher than in the U.S.

 Dylan was the only Columbia Dylan album not to be reissued on compact disc in the North American market, until 2013 when it was included in the Complete Album Collection box set.

 Due to its lack of original material and 'bizarre' choice of tracks, Dylan is often considered one of Dylan's weakest albums.